Communist Party of Turkey (modern): 2014 local elections

 In the 2014 local elections, TKP had 51,155 votes and 0.11% of the votes across Turkey.
 Fatih Mehmet Maçoğlu was elected the mayor in Ovacık district of Tunceli province.

 Dissolution and reconstruction

 After a period of internal strife, two rival factions of TKP reached a consensus on 15 July 2014 to freeze the activities of the party and that neither faction shall use the name and emblem of TKP.
 The faction led by Erkan Baş and Metin Çulhaoğlu adopted the name People's Communist Party of Turkey and the faction led by Kemal Okuyan and Aydemir Güler founded the Communist Party.

-On 22 January 2017, a congress was held by the initiation of seven well-known figures in the left-wing politics.
+On 22 January 2017, a congress was held by the initiative of seven well-known figures in the left-wing politics.
 The congress was embraced by independent communists and also by the Communist Party.
 The congress announced that the TKP name will not be left unguarded and declared that TKP is back in the political scene.